Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Results

-\begin{keyTakeAways}[RQ$_{3}$ (Use Cases)] LLMs are most frequently applied to architectural requirements and snippets (16.1\%), with notable usage in enterprise software and IoT systems (12.9\%), while large-scale, mobile, and embedded systems are less explored. \end{keyTakeAways} Table \ref{tab:RQ3:UCPL} presents the programming languages of the use cases examined.
-As is evident from Table \ref{tab:RQ3:UCPL}, the most frequent language is Java (9\%), reflecting that Java systems are leading the research on LLM applications in software architecture.
-Other languages, including JavaScript, Python, UML, and natural language (NL), occur to a smaller extent, reflecting a mix of implementation and design-level notation.
+Table \ref{tab:RQ3:UCPL} presents the programming languages of the use cases examined.
+As is evident from Table \ref{tab:RQ3:UCPL}, the most frequent language is Java (7; 13\%), reflecting that Java systems are leading the research on LLM applications in software architecture.
+Other languages, including JavaScript, Python, UML, and Natural Language (NL), occur to a smaller extent, reflecting a mix of implementation and design-level notation.

-A significant 38\% of the articles did not report the programming language of the use case, and this is an area of reporting that hinders the measurement of LLM uptake by the technology stacks.
-The presence of legacy languages such as COBOL (1\%) suggests that there is research on legacy systems, but only in a very limited subset of cases.
+A significant 58\% (30) of the articles did not report the programming language of the use case, and this is an area of reporting that hinders the measurement of LLM uptake by the technology stacks.
+The presence of legacy languages such as COBOL (1; 2\%) suggests that there is research on legacy systems, but only in a very limited subset of cases.
 These results show that although Java is the most mentioned language, there is no domination of any language, and the granularity of implementation decision details differs among studies.

-\begin{keyTakeAways}[RQ$_{3}$ (Programming Languages)] Java (9\%) is the language most commonly used in LLM-driven architectural studies, but 38\% of the studies do not specify a programming language, highlighting a gap in reporting on implementation details. \end{keyTakeAways}
+\begin{keyTakeAways}[RQ$_{2.5}$ (Use Cases)] LLMs are most frequently applied to architectural requirements and snippets (15\%), with notable usage in enterprise software and IoT systems (8\%), while large-scale, mobile, and embedded systems are less explored.
+Moreover, Java (13\%) is the language most commonly used in LLM-driven architectural studies, but 58\% of the studies do not specify a programming language, highlighting a gap in reporting on implementation details. \end{keyTakeAways}

-\subsection{Generative AI for Software Architecture: Future Challenges (RQ$_4$)}
+\subsection{Generative AI for Software Architecture: Future Challenges (RQ$_{3}$)}

-This subsection presents the key challenges identified in the original studies.
-Such challenges highlight limitations in model reliability, ethical concerns, and the quality of AI-generated outputs, which need to be addressed for broader adoption.
+This subsection presents key challenges identified in the original studies, highlighting limitations in model reliability, ethical concerns, quality of AI-generated outputs, and practical integration issues, which need to be addressed for broader adoption.

-Future challenges in GenAI research for SA include the accuracy of LLM (15\%), which is the most cited problem, suggesting that maintaining accurate and reliable output is a primary challenge.
-LLM hallucinations (8\%) are also a primary challenge, indicating the need for mechanisms to prevent incorrect or misleading model responses (Table \ref{tab:RQ4:FutureChallenges} - \textbf{RQ$_4$}).
+Future challenges in GenAI research for SA primarily include the \textbf{accuracy} of LLM (9; 15\%), the most cited issue, emphasizing the difficulty in maintaining accurate and reliable model outputs.
+LLM \textbf{hallucinations} (5; 8\%) also represent a critical issue, necessitating mechanisms to prevent incorrect or misleading responses (Table \ref{tab:RQ4:FutureChallenges} - \textbf{RQ$_4$}).